 Learn about navigating the NIW process for pilots.

-You likely noticed that one of the requirements to have an NIW waived is for the work to have substantial merit.
-When an EB2 NIW attorney reviews your qualifications he or she will be able to tell you if your endeavor qualifies as having substantial merit.
+Substantial merit refers to your proposed endeavor having national importance and adding significant value to the nation.
+An EB-2 NIW attorney reviews your qualifications, and they will be able to tell you if your endeavor qualifies as having substantial merit.
 Most occupations related to science or technical work fall under this category.

 But what exactly does “substantial merit” mean for the NIW?